cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 Note that publishing a pipeline can reveal errors that the validation step doesn't catch, as validation is not an exhaustive test.

-At this point you can run your pipeline, either from within Hydrator or from within CDAP.
+At this point you can run your pipeline.

 Details and an example of using command line tools to create a real-time pipeline are in the section on :ref:`developing pipelines: creating a real-time pipeline
-<hydrator-developing-pipelines-creating-real-time>`.
+<cdap-pipelines-developing-pipelines-creating-real-time>`.

 Field Configuration Settings